Storing motorbikes properly

 A motorbike parking space differs from the aforementioned options in that a larger area is available, where several motorbikes can be parked.
 These spaces are usually partly structurally separate, reducing the risk of damage from other vehicles.
 Here, the only way to cause damage to your own motorbike is through carelessness on your own part or from another motorcyclist.

 Don't forget to include a useful motorcycle packing list on your next motorcycle trip.

 Storing motorbikes properly during winter

-Motorbikes not used during winter should be stored properly during the colder season.
-Drivers’ associations have provided several tips to ensure you can really hit the road again the next summer:
+Motorbikes which are not used during winter, should be stored properly during the colder season.
+Drivers’ associations have provided several tips, to ensure you can really hit the road again the next summer: